kumaramit117/CheapShop/README.md

  npm run build<br>

 ## Seed Database
-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+You can use the following commands to seed the database with some sample users and products as well as destroy all data<br>

 > Import data
 npm run data:import<br>